lzrscg/brainstorm/Modular Blockchains/Architecture for modular apps.md

 	D(Application Schema) --> |Loaded into| E(Application / Frontend)
 ```

-In order to do this, you should imagine the perfect UX for developers
+In order to do this, you should ask yourself two questions.

-Then, you will simply need to write a transformation from Modular Cloud's representation of
+1. What data is needed to provide users with a great UX?
+2. What format should that data be in so that developers can have a great DX?
+The data needed by your users in a format that works for developers is what you call the **Application Schema**.

+Your job is to take the data provided by Modular Cloud and transform it into your application schema, using a [Backend-for-Frontend (BFF)](https://samnewman.io/patterns/architectural/bff/) architecture.
+So, let's explore some patterns for how to do this and also see how Modular Cloud's service offering can help.

 ## Optimizing reusability
 Given any 2 chainz, we cannot assume that they will have the same data retrieval APIs.
 However, it is *possible* that they do.
 For example, many chains utilize the EVM.
 These chains all share common characteristics, such as the endpoint `eth_getTransactionByHash`.